Junior College Timed Practices (TPs)

 Q: What does Junior College Timed Practices (TPs) cover?

-A: What "Timed Practices" (TPs) are, why every Singapore JC now relies on them after mid-year exams were scrapped, and how IP Maths & Physics students can exploit.
+A: What "Timed Practices" (TPs) are, why many Singapore JCs use them as weighted checkpoints, and how IP Maths & Physics students can prepare strategically.

 TL;DR

-Many JCs now run 45–90 min Timed Practices (TPs) as Weighted Assessments in place of mid-years, but exact dates and weightings differ by school.
+Many JCs run 45–90 min Timed Practices (TPs) as Weighted Assessments (WAs), but exact formats, dates and weightings differ by school.

 Each TP mimics a slice of A-Level conditions-no pause, no hints, calculator rules enforced-so students spot pacing gaps months before Promotional or Prelim blocks.